Atlas Logo

 b (bury)

-This command takes one scalar integer argument, and then burries the top tensor that deep into the stack.
+This command takes one scalar integer argument, and then buries the top tensor that deep into the stack.
 For example 1;2;3;4;1;bury;print;quit; would print

 This command necessitates a deep copy if the tensor to bury is a copy or slice of some other tensor.